Music and Other Events

 Basic camping and decent showers and toilets.
 But this does need to be pre-booked, and may book out, so that we don’t overflow.
 Some local B&B accommodation can also be found, and day tickets are also available.

-The 2024 festival tickets cost $180, and day tickets $60, Friday evening $45.
-Payment is not needed with bookings, and there is no charge for camping, but we do ask campers to take their rubbish home with them where possible.
+2025 Festival tickets are $225, and day tickets $70, Friday evening $45, and there is no charge for camping, but we do ask campers to take their rubbish home with them where possible.

 No dogs please at any of our events (including the camping ground.)